grid-line

 Electric vehicles have long been hailed as a potential savior from climate change, a cleaner way to commute around major cities, and an effective solution to weaning the world off of fossil fuels.

-A total estimated market size of $980B with an expected CAGR of 24.5% over the next five years shows how strong the belief is that EVs will become more prevalent as the underlying technology continues to improve and evolve.
+A total estimated market size of $1.5T with an expected CAGR of 17.8% by 2030 shows how strong the belief is that EVs will become more prevalent as the underlying technology continues to improve and evolve.

 We’ve assembled a carefully crafted list of some of the most innovative, exciting EV startups and major players located across North America, Europe, and Asia.